Cogent Communications (NASDAQ:CCOI) Stock Rating Reaffirmed by 888

-CCOI has been the subject of several other reports.
-Royal Bank of Canada raised their target price on shares of Cogent Communications from $61.00 to $69.00 and gave the company an outperform rating in a research note on Tuesday, March 7th.
-JPMorgan Chase & Co. lowered shares of Cogent Communications from an overweight rating to a neutral rating and lowered their price objective for the company from $72.00 to $70.00 in a research report on Monday, May 8th.
-William Blair reiterated an outperform rating on shares of Cogent Communications in a research report on Thursday, February 23rd.
-Credit Suisse Group increased their price objective on shares of Cogent Communications from $57.00 to $60.00 and gave the company a neutral rating in a research report on Friday, February 24th.
-Finally, Bank of America upgraded shares of Cogent Communications from an underperform rating to a buy rating and increased their price objective for the company from $45.00 to $85.00 in a research report on Wednesday, May 3rd.
-Two analysts have rated the stock with a sell rating, three have given a hold rating and four have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, Cogent Communications presently has a consensus rating of Hold and an average target price of $67.33.
+Several other analysts have also recently issued reports on the company.
+StockNews.com started coverage on Cogent Communications in a research note on Thursday, May 18th.
+They set a “hold” rating on the stock.
+Bank of America raised Cogent Communications from an “underperform” rating to a “buy” rating and upped their target price for the company from $45.00 to $85.00 in a report on Wednesday, May 3rd.
+Royal Bank of Canada upped their target price on Cogent Communications from $61.00 to $69.00 and gave the company an “outperform” rating in a report on Tuesday, March 7th.
+William Blair reaffirmed an “outperform” rating on shares of Cogent Communications in a report on Thursday, February 23rd.
+Finally, JPMorgan Chase & Co. lowered Cogent Communications from an “overweight” rating to a “neutral” rating and lowered their target price for the company from $72.00 to $70.00 in a report on Monday, May 8th.
+Two equities research analysts have rated the stock with a sell rating, three have issued a hold rating and four have assigned a buy rating to the company.
+Based on data from MarketBeat.com, Cogent Communications presently has a consensus rating of “Hold” and an average target price of $67.33.

 Insider Transactions at Cogent Communications

-In other news, CEO Dave Schaeffer sold 35,000 shares of Cogent Communications stock in a transaction that occurred on Wednesday, May 10th.
-The shares were sold at an average price of $65.38, for a total value of $2,288,300.00.
-Following the transaction, the chief executive officer now owns 5,023,781 shares of the company’s stock, valued at approximately $328,454,801.78.
-The sale was disclosed in a legal filing with the SEC, which can be accessed through this link.
-In other Cogent Communications news, CEO Dave Schaeffer sold 35,000 shares of the business’s stock in a transaction that occurred on Wednesday, May 10th.
-The shares were sold at an average price of $65.38, for a total transaction of $2,288,300.00.
-Following the sale, the chief executive officer now owns 5,023,781 shares of the company’s stock, valued at approximately $328,454,801.78.
-The transaction was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
-Also, CFO Thaddeus Gerard Weed sold 4,850 shares of the business’s stock in a transaction that occurred on Friday, March 3rd.
+In related news, CRO James Bubeck sold 1,920 shares of Cogent Communications stock in a transaction on Wednesday, March 1st.
+The stock was sold at an average price of $64.49, for a total transaction of $123,820.80.
+Following the completion of the sale, the executive now owns 42,422 shares of the company’s stock, valued at $2,735,794.78.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+In related news, CFO Thaddeus Gerard Weed sold 4,850 shares of Cogent Communications stock in a transaction on Friday, March 3rd.
 The stock was sold at an average price of $64.30, for a total transaction of $311,855.00.
-Following the sale, the chief financial officer now directly owns 73,250 shares in the company, valued at approximately $4,709,975.
+Following the completion of the sale, the chief financial officer now owns 73,250 shares of the company’s stock, valued at $4,709,975.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, CRO James Bubeck sold 1,920 shares of Cogent Communications stock in a transaction on Wednesday, March 1st.
+The shares were sold at an average price of $64.49, for a total value of $123,820.80.
+Following the sale, the executive now directly owns 42,422 shares of the company’s stock, valued at approximately $2,735,794.78.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 64,068 shares of company stock valued at $4,209,866 in the last 90 days.
-Insiders own 11.40% of the company’s stock.
+Insiders sold a total of 64,068 shares of company stock valued at $4,209,866 over the last quarter.
+Company insiders own 11.40% of the company’s stock.

 About Cogent Communications